By South Africa specialist Jaanki

 Seals and dolphins are also regularly seen offshore.
 Meanwhile, on land you have a chance of encountering 86 mammal species, including Cape mountain zebra, bontebok, baboons and eland, as well as more than 260 bird species.

-In northeast South Africa, the Elephant Coast offers untouched beaches where turtles come to nest (watch them laying their eggs and hatching between November and March), tangled forest where monkeys howl, and wetlands filled with birdlife, from flamingoes and pelicans to lesser jacanas.
+In northeast South Africa, the Elephant Coast offers untouched beaches where turtles come to nest (watch them laying their eggs and hatching between November and March), tangled forest where monkeys howl, and wetlands filled with birdlife, from flamingos and pelicans to lesser jacanas.

-The waters here act as a corridor for humpback whales, which make their way towards the coasts of Mozambique, Tanzania and Madagascar to breed between June and early December.
+The waters here act as a corridor for humpback whales, which make their way toward the coasts of Mozambique, Tanzania and Madagascar to breed between June and early December.
 You can take licensed boat trips out to see them and other marine life, including the occasional southern right whale, dolphins and whale sharks.
 I recommend staying at Thonga Beach Lodge, within the iSimangaliso Wetland Park (a World Heritage Site), which offers ocean-view rooms and open ocean boat trips.

 A popular stop along the Garden Route, Plettenberg Bay’s swirling estuaries, wide, empty beaches and steep, wave-lashed cliffs make it a visually striking destination.
 But it’s also an excellent spot for seeing marine life.
 From its hills and clifftops you can potentially see humpback, southern right and Bryde’s whales, as well as Cape fur seals and bottlenose dolphins riding the waves.
 I’d say the best viewpoints are Signal Hill, the Robberg Peninsula and Beachy Head.
 Alternatively, boat trips regularly head out to give you closer encounters, with kayaking also an option.